NVIDIA/spark-rapids-benchmarks/nds/README.md

   --output_mode {overwrite,append,ignore,error,errorifexists,default}
                         save modes as defined by https://spark.apache.org/docs/latest/sql-data-sources-load-save-functions.html#save-modes.
                         default value is errorifexists, which is the Spark default behavior.
-  --output_format {parquet,orc,avro}
+  --output_format {parquet,orc,avro,iceberg}
                         output data format when converting CSV data sources.
   --tables TABLES       specify table names by a comma seprated string. e.g. 'catalog_page,catalog_sales'.
   --log_level LOG_LEVEL
                         set log level for Spark driver log.
 Valid log levels include: ALL, DEBUG, ERROR, FATAL, INFO, OFF, TRACE, WARN(default: INFO)
   --floats              replace DecimalType with DoubleType when saving parquet files.
 If not specified, decimal data will be saved.
-  --update              transcode the source data or update data --iceberg             Save converted data into Iceberg tables.
+  --update              transcode the source data or update data --iceberg_write_format {parquet,orc,avro}
-  --compression COMPRESSION
+                        File format for the Iceberg table; parquet, avro, or orc --compression COMPRESSION
-                        Parquet compression codec.
+                        Compression codec when saving Parquet Orc or Iceberg data.
 Iceberg is using gzip as default but spark-rapids plugin does not support it yet, so default it to snappy.
+Please refer to https://iceberg.apache.org/docs/latest/configuration/#write-properties for supported codec for different output format such as Parquet or Avro in Iceberg.
+Please refer to https://spark.apache.org/docs/latest/sql-data-sources.html for supported codec when writing Parquet Orc or Avro by Spark.
+Default is Snappy.

 ```